soul-99/SU_IMD/README.md

 ### From the original Geto

-- Per-app profiles of Android **system**, **secure** and **global** settings, each with a value to apply on launch and a value to restore on exit.
+- Per-app profiles of Android **system**, **secure** and **global** settings.
-- A searchable, sortable list of every installed app (by name, install time or update time; ascending or descending; system apps optionally shown).
+- A searchable, sortable list of every installed apps.
-- A browsable copy of the device's current settings, so a key can be found and copied rather than remembered.
+- A browsable copy of the device's current settings
-- Launch an app from inside IMD with its profile applied, and an ongoing notification carrying the **Revert** action.
+- Launch app from inside IMD or shortcut with its profile applied, and an ongoing notification carrying the **Revert** action.
-- **Pinned home-screen shortcuts** per app: tapping one applies the profile and opens the app without going through IMD at all.
-- Material 3 interface with a light/dark/follow-system theme and Android 12+ dynamic colour.
 - A settings-observer foreground service.

 ### Added in this fork